Skip to main content

 In-product cost dashboard #

 The Performance tab in the admin panel shows your cost trajectory and per-feature breakdown so you can see exactly where spend is going.
+See Performance.

 Built-in cost-saving features #